EPA Collaboration with Europe

-In September 2015, EPA Principal Deputy Assistant Administrator Jane Nishida participated in A Sustainable Future for All: EU and U.S. Efforts to Measure and Assess Progress Towards a Sustainable and Resource Efficient Economy, Exit a high-level policy discussion on sustainable development and resource efficiency with EU Commissioner for Environment and Maritime Affairs Karmenu Vella, European Environment Agency Executive Director Hans Bruyninckx and World Resources Institute (WRI) President and CEO Andrew Steer.
+In September 2015, EPA Acting Assistant Administrator for International and Tribal Affairs Jane Nishida participated in A Sustainable Future for All: EU and U.S. Efforts to Measure and Assess Progress Towards a Sustainable and Resource Efficient Economy, Exit a high-level policy discussion on sustainable development and resource efficiency with EU Commissioner for Environment and Maritime Affairs Karmenu Vella, European Environment Agency Executive Director Hans Bruyninckx and World Resources Institute (WRI) President and CEO Andrew Steer.
 The event included discussions on EPA’s Report on Environment and the European Environment State and Outlook Report.
 Exit

 Regulatory Cooperation: An ongoing regulatory cooperation dialogue aims to help reduce risks from toxics in the U.S. and Europe.
 EPA and its counterparts in the European Commission and the European Chemicals Agency (ECHA) Exit share scientific and technical experience and expertise to enhance the sound management of chemicals.
 The dialogue also promotes regulatory best practices and information-sharing on areas of mutual interest.
 A Statement of Intent to enhance this cooperation was signed in December 2010.
 This document also includes the 2016-2017 Rolling Work Plan.